GalliumOS/galliumos-sandyivy/README.md

-# GalliumOS configs for the C710
+# galliumos-device-c710
-Device-specific files for GalliumOS on the Acer C710 Chromebook
+Config files for the acer c710 ChromeOS device